-This article explains the basic differences between Archive Search and Track and Trace.
+This article explains the basic differences between the archive search and message tracking functionality.

-The search results include data held both in the Index and the database tables.
-Results from the Archive return the DN, where this is known, whilst data returned from database tables return the email address.
+The search results include data held both in the index and database tables.
+Results from the archive return the DN where this is known, whilst data returned from database tables return the email address.
 This is because the database tables do not record the DN.

-The main purpose for Track and Trace searches, is to fault find message delivery or single email transmissions.
-For this reason it is recommended that full email addresses are used when conducting searches.
-Track and Trace is not designed for extracting large volumes of data from across the archive, active, or rejected messages.
-In fact large volume Track and Trace searches can have performance implications on the grid.
-For this reason they should be as narrow as possible.
+The main purpose for message tracking searches, is to fault find message delivery or single email transmissions.
+It is recommended that full email addresses are used when conducting searches.
+Message tracking is not designed for extracting large volumes of data from the archive, active, or rejected messages.
+In fact large volume message tracking searches can have performance implications on the grid.
+Searches should be as narrow as possible.

-Because of the potential of grid performance issues, search results are restricted to one month and 10000 rows.
-The search results total is comprised of those returned from the Archive, with the remaining results returned from the DB.
-For example, a search returning 9000 archive results, includes 1000 results from the DB even though there may be more.
+Because of the potential of grid performance issues, search results are restricted to one month and 5000 rows.
+The search results total consists of those returned from the archive, with the remaining results returned from the DB.
+For example, a search returning 4000 archive results, includes 1000 results from the DB even though there may be more.

-Use the scenarios in the following table, to decide whether to use Track and Trace or one of the dedicated viewers.
+Use the scenarios in the following table to decide whether to use message tracking or one of the dedicated viewers, which include:

 |You need to find out why a message to one address is failing.||Y||N|